dgraph-io/dgraph/wiki/content/deploy/index.md

 * `/state` Information about the nodes that are part of the cluster.
 Also contains information about size of predicates and groups they belong to.
+* `/assignIds?num=100` This would allocate `num` ids and return a JSON map containing `startId` and `endId`, both inclusive.
+This id range can be safely assigned externally to new nodes, during data ingestion.
 * `/removeNode?id=3&group=2` If a replica goes down and can't be recovered, you can remove it and add a new node to the quorum.
 This endpoint can be used to remove a dead Zero or Dgraph server node.
 To remove dead Zero nodes, just pass `group=0` and the id of the Zero node.